Emotional Effects of Caring for An Elderly Parent

 Adult children caregivers who previously had outside support may now be alone in caring for an elderly parent.
 The difficulties of caregiving for an elder who has multiple health complications can be time-consuming and frustrating.
 Elderly parents who require ongoing medical care may have experienced delayed care because of medical office closings or limited access.

-Coping with caring for elderly parents in situations where elderly parents live alone or with adult children has become like a petri dish experiment.
-Instead of visiting a parent, adult children caregivers may be leaving groceries at the front door and using face time to communicate.
+Coping with caring for elderly parents in situations where elderly parents live alone or with adult children can be an unpredictable situation.
+Instead of visiting a parent, adult children caregivers may be leaving groceries at the front door and using face time to communicate due to COVID concerns.

 Elderly Parents Exhibit Increased Behaviors